-Clivia might seem a bit fussy at first—they have particular temperature and watering requirements to really bloom their best—but these little plants are well worth it.
+Clivia might seem a bit fussy at first—they have particular temperature and watering requirements to bloom their best—but these little plants are well worth it.
 Everything about them is interesting, from their thick, knobby roots to their onion-like stems and strappy leaves and especially to their magnificent flowers that appear in late winter and last into spring.
-The rules for getting the most from your clivia area really not that hard: simply put, let the plant get cold and a little dry during the winter, then start watering again in the late winter and watch while it starts to bloom with a beautiful cluster of orange or red flowers that hover above the plant itself.
+The rules for getting the most from your clivia are not that hard: simply put, let the plant get cold and a little dry during the winter, then start watering again in the late winter and watch while it starts to bloom with a beautiful cluster of orange or red flowers that hover above the plant itself.

 Light: These plants do best as part-time outdoor plants, spending the summers outside in a shady spot with no direct sunlight.
 Bring them in during the winter rest period and keep in a lit but cool location.